Kerri Strug: After gymnastics

+At the 1997 Maccabiah Games in Israel, Strug was honored as a final torchbearer who jointly lit the flame with Israeli basketball legend Miki Berkovich to officially open the event.

 In 2000, she was inducted into the International Jewish Sports Hall of Fame.

 After graduation, Strug worked as an elementary school teacher at Tom Matsumoto Elementary School in San Jose, California, before moving to Washington, D.C. in 2003.

 She worked as a staff assistant with the White House Office of Presidential Student Correspondence, moved to a job at the General Counsel in the Treasury Department, and in March 2005, joined the Justice Department's Office of Juvenile Justice and Delinquency Prevention staff as a presidential appointee.
 Strug has competed in marathons in Houston, New York, Boston and Chicago.

 During the 2004 Summer Olympics in Athens, Strug was a correspondent for Yahoo! in artistic gymnastics.
 In 2008, she appeared in a television commercial for the Zaxby's restaurant chain.
 Also in 2008, her history-making ordeal at the 1996 Olympic Games was featured in a commercial, narrated by actor Morgan Freeman for the "Go World" campaign.